risk-first/website/menagerie/Complexity-Risk.md

 **Complexity Risk** are the risks to your project due to its underlying complexity.
-This could be down to the size of the codebase, the number of modules, the interconnectedness of the modules and how well-factored the code is.
+In the next few sections, we'll break this idea down, looking at [Dependency Risk](Dependency-Risk) and [Boundary Risk](Boundary-Risk) as two particular sub-types of **Complexity Risk**.
+However, here, we're going to be specifically focusing on _code you write_: the size of your code-base, the number of modules, the interconnectedness of the modules and how well-factored the code is.

-Often, programmers think about **Complexity Risk** as **Technical Debt** (see below), but there's a bit more to it than that.
+You could think of this as **Codebase Risk**, and we'll look, three separate measures of complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.

 ## Kolmogorov Complexity